Have Questions? 888-508-6572

 Last Updated:

-The demand for additional living space is growing, and many property owners are turning to Accessory Dwelling Unit (ADU) garage conversions as a smart solution.
+The demand for additional living space is growing, and many property owners are turning to Accessory Dwelling Unit (ADU) garage conversions as an innovative solution.
 Converting an existing garage into an ADU is a practical way to add extra square footage to your home.
 You might do this to increase your income potential or create a private living area for aging parents or children.

 The Cato Institute reported almost a 200% increase in ADU permits between 2019 and 2022 in California.
 Still, the trend exists nationwide as the demand for multigenerational living and the ability to rent to tenants climbs.